MethanePowered/MethaneKit/Apps/01-HelloTriangle/README.md

 Then current frame resources are requested with `GraphicsApp::GetCurrentFrame()` and used for render commands encoding.

 To begin encoding, command list has to be reset with render state using `ICommandList::Reset(...)` method.
-Default view state is set with full frame viewport and scissor rect using `RenderCommandList::SetViewState(...)`.
+Default view state is set with full frame viewport and scissor rect using `IRenderCommandList::SetViewState(...)`.
-Drawing of 3 vertices is submitted as `Triangle` primitive using `RenderCommandList::Draw` call.
+Drawing of 3 vertices is submitted as `Triangle` primitive using `IRenderCommandList::Draw` call.
 Vertex buffers are not used for simplification, so the vertex shader will receive only `vertex_id` and will need to provide vertex coordinates based on that.
 Finally, `ICommandList::Commit` method is called to complete render commands encoding.